Questions about the BEACH...

 - From the northern town line on Route One to Footbridge Beach is 9/10 mile.

 Particularly in season, there are options other than driving or walking.
 Check with the lodging establishment where you are staying.
 Many of them offer shuttle services to the beaches and elsewhere.
 Bike racks are available throughout town.
-The Ogunquit Trolley, Ogunquit Beach Caddie, and Ogunquit Shuttle Cart run seasonally.
+The Ogunquit Trolley, Ogunquit Beach Caddie, and Ogunquit Shuttle Cart run seasonally and Franman Transportation runs year-round.
 In July and August, the Shoreline Explorer connects to the Ogunquit Trolley line and can take you even as far as Kennebunk.
 Get more information on in-town transportation.
-(Information subject to change due to COVID-19 restrictions.)

 Where can I park when I visit Ogunquit?
 This map of municipal lots is from the Town of Ogunquit website.
 There are also privately-owned lots available in downtown (walking distance to the beach, and adjacent to Perkins Cove.
 Get more information on Hutchins Lot and Perkins Lot here.

 What does it cost to park in Ogunquit?
 Here is a fee schedule from the Town of Ogunquit website.

 Is there parking at the beach?
 Yes.
 There are public lots at the Main Beach (end of Beach Street), Footbridge Beach (end of Ocean Street) and North Beach (follow Bourne Road east, turn south at the end, and the road dead-ends at the parking lot).
 There are also several private lots near the beaches.
 However, we suggest that to avoid parking fees and reduce traffic, you leave your vehicle at your hotel and walk to the beach or take advantage of our Ogunquit Trolley, Ogunquit Shuttle Cart, or the Ogunquit Beach Caddie.
 Find more information on these businesses here.